How Do We Work

 We also encourage you to take a look at the changes we've made to the site to review and confirm that you're happy with them.

-As mentioned, when the work is done and tested with your approval, we'll deploy the changes to the live site.
+As mentioned, when the work is completed and tested with your approval, we'll deploy the changes to the live site.

 There are a few things we like to keep in mind when approaching deployments.